 - 6 tablespoons butter

 - Pare, core, and cut apples into thin slices.
 Place in large bowl.
 Sprinkle with lemon juice.
 Set aside.
 Mix ½ cup sugar and cinnamon.
 Fold into apples.
 Pour into pie crust and distribute apples evenly.

-- Mix 1/3 cup sugar with flour, cut in butter until crumbly.
+- In a medium bowl, mix ⅓ cup sugar with flour, cut in butter until crumbly.
 You can use a pastry blender for this step or simply use your fingers to blend the butter into the flour mixture.
 Sprinkle on top of apples.

 - Bake at 400 degrees for 35-40 minutes or until done.
 If pie crust browns too quickly, cover edge with foil.
 Cool slightly.
 Serve with ice cream, if desired.
 Store covered in the refrigerator for up to 3 days.